RestComm/load-balancer-docker/README.md

-# load-balancer-docker

-Sip loadbalancer docker container
+# RestComm Load Balancer Docker Image

+RestComm is a next generation Cloud Communications Platform to rapidly build voice, video, and messaging applications, using mainstream development skills.
+Created by the people at Telestax.

+Using the RestComm Load Balancer docker image makes running RestComm Load Balancer easy and intuitive and improve the easiness of creating Restcomm Clusters.

-it uses last last successful build of loadbalancer - https://github.com/RestComm/load-balancer
+It uses the last successful build of the Restcomm Load Balancer project - https://github.com/RestComm/load-balancer

 ### Environment variables:
 1. EXTERNAL_PORT - the SIP port used where clients should connect